josephkaiser/programming-syllabus/README.md

 # 30-Week Programming Foundation

-My personal learning path for mastering Python, web development, and algorithms.
-Sharing openly for anyone who finds it useful.
+My personal syllabus for getting started learning Python, web development and algorithms.
+The syllabus PDF is created by the syllabus-generator.py file.
+As I go through the course, I plan to update the repo to include solutions & project code.

-## 📄 Syllabus
+## 1. Syllabus

 Generate the complete syllabus PDF: